c3mb0/cemcp/services/stochastic-thinking/README.md

 | `bayesian`| `acquisitionFunction` |
 | `hmm`     | `algorithm` |

+If any required parameter is missing, the request fails with an error before the algorithm runs.

 ## Response fields

-The tool returns additional fields to help validate requests:
+The tool returns the following fields:

+- `summary` – brief description of what the algorithm accomplished
-- `missingParameters` – parameters required for the selected algorithm that were not provided
+- `nextSteps` – suggestion for how to proceed after the algorithm run
-- `unknownParameters` – parameters supplied in the request that are not recognized for the algorithm
+- `hasResult` – whether a `result` field was provided in the request

-If either list is non-empty, `status` will be set to `failed` and no summary is produced.
+`status` will be set to `success` when all required parameters are present, otherwise `failed`.